Executive Summary

 Spatial computing – including AR, VR, and other immersive tech – continues to alter the ways that we work, play, and live.
 But there have been ups and downs, characteristic of hype cycles.
 The pendulum has swung toward over-investment, then toward market correction – leaving us now in a middle ground of reset expectations and moderate growth.

 The fastest and most cost-efficient way to get access to this report is by subscribing to ARtillery PRO.
-You can also purchase it a la carte by contacting us.

 This report highlights ARtillery Intelligence viewpoints, gathered from its daily in-depth market coverage.
 To support narratives, data are cited throughout the report.
 These include ARtillery Intelligence’s original data, as well as that of third parties.
 Sources are linked or attributed in each case.

-For market sizing and forecasting, ARtillery Intelligence follows disciplined best practices, developed and reinforced through its principles’ 17 years in tech-sector research and intelligence.
-This includes the past 7 years covering AR & VR exclusively, as seen in research reports and daily reporting.
+For market sizing and forecasting, ARtillery Intelligence follows disciplined best practices, developed and reinforced through its principles’ 18 years in tech-sector research and intelligence.
+This includes the past 8 years covering AR & VR exclusively, as seen in research reports and daily reporting.

 This approach primarily applies a bottom-up forecasting analysis, secondarily vetted against a top-down analysis.
 Together, confidence is achieved through triangulating figures in a disciplined way.
 More about our methodology can be seen here, and market-sizing credentials can be seen here.